 Radiant floor heat is the best type of heat and keeps your floors toasty warm! radiant floor heat is about 20% more efficient and you can keep the water temperature much lower; saving you even more wood or coal!

 The water that runs through your floor for radiant floor heat is never any warmer than 140°.
 Hotter temperatures will crack the floor if you have concrete and may warp your wood if it is any hotter.

 One nice thing about radiant heat, is that it keeps the lower 10 feet of your room the warmest.
 This eliminates heat going up to the ceiling and out the roof where it is ultimately lost.
 This is one of the reasons for the great savings with radiant heat. this is fabulous for rooms that have tall ceilings, such as in great rooms.

-It is also very nice not having air blowing around.
+it is also very nice not having air blowing around.
 This means that air is not blowing around either and it ends up feeling warmer.

-heat distributed via water.
+means heat distributed via water.

 How Hydronic Radiant Floors Work

 Here is how Hydronic Radiant Floors work.
 Water is circulated through special tubing, called PEX Tubing, that runs under the floor.
 The warn piping radiates heat through your floor, making it toasty warm.